 While this may sound like good news for jellyfish, it is terrible news for ecosystems.
 Marine ecosystems, in particular, have very delicate balances, and any disruption at all can cause a chain reaction of species dying off.
 Jellyfish may find that they lose their food sources because they are increasing so rapidly, while humans are causing so much degradation of the oceans.

-Jellyfish may be pretty to look at – at least if you are on the other side of a glass – but they can cause much harm.
+Jellyfish may be pretty to look at – at least if you are on the other side of the glass – but they can cause much harm.
 People in Japan are very much aware of how much harm jellyfish can cause, and not only because of the massive blooms of super-size jellyfish.

 A while back, a giant jellyfish, known as Nomura’s jellyfish, got stuck inside the cooling system of a nuclear reactor in Japan.
 Nuclear reactors are usually located near water so that the water can cool the systems down and prevent them from overheating.
 When this giant jellyfish got stuck inside the nuclear reactor, it had to be temporarily shut down.